PukarBaral/fingerprint-spoof-detection/README.md

 # fingerprint-spoof-detection
-A simple project for Fingerprint Detection usng LPB and HQG Features
+A simple project for Fingerprint Detection usng LPB and HOG Features